spacegraphcats/spacegraphcats/doc/01-running-spacegraphcats.md

 3. The configuration files are relatively simple, and are (by convention) contained in the `conf/` directory, although you can put them elsewhere.
 The filenames should end in either `.yaml` or `.conf`.

 To run spacegraphcats on a new data set, you will need to write a new config file.
+An empty template is available as `spacegraphcats/conf/empty.yaml`, and you can display the empty config file with `python -m spacegraphcats showconf empty`.

 ## Config files: the `dory` example